Andrettin/Wyrmsun/readme.txt

 * Editor
 - Fixed an issue which made certain unit layers not appear properly during unit placement.
+- Units are now removed if the terrain below them is changed to become incompatible with them.

 * Factions
 - Added the "Derro Tribe" faction for the gnomes, along with an encyclopedia entry for them.